AP FACT CHECK: Pence presses a distorted case on economy

 POLICE

-PENCE on Biden, in prepared remarks: “When asked whether he’d support cutting funding to law enforcement, and he replied, ‘Yes, absolutely.’ … Under President Trump, we will stand with those who stand on the thin blue line, and we’re not going to defund the police.”
+PENCE: “When asked whether he’d support cutting funding to law enforcement, Joe Biden replied, ‘Yes, absolutely.’
+Under President Trump, we will always stand with those who stand on the thin blue line, and we’re not going to defund the police.”

 THE FACTS: That’s misleading, a selective use of Biden’s words on the subject.
 Biden does not propose defunding the police, but rather giving them more money, conditioned on improvements in policing.
 Biden’s actual position on this has been ignored at the GOP convention.